Premier League Power Rankings: Here are the top 20 players

 [ MORE: How to watch PL in the USA ]

-Stars from Tottenham, Chelsea, Liverpool and Everton dominate our ninth player Power Rankings and there are plenty of new signings who have impressed early in the season and are making their mark.
+Stars from Tottenham, Manchester United, Manchester City and Leeds United dominate our tenth player Power Rankings and there are plenty of new signings who have impressed early in the season and are making their mark.

 Simply put: there are a few stars signings consistently in the top 20, but there is plenty of movement up and down the rankings as plenty of big boys have yet to hit their stride.